- 10 February 2020

 After additional training, there are usually opportunities to learn venepuncture (taking blood) and occasionally catheterisation of the bladder.

-How to become a Care Assistant
+How to become a Healthcare Assistant

-Care Assistants are much in demand in the current climate.
+A good first step is to work as a carer or care assistant.
+They are much in demand in the current climate.
 With an aging population and a growing shortage of care staff available to look after them, with the right skills, the world can be your oyster once you have some experience.

 But how do you get that experience?